Italy a threat despite ageing players, mavericks

 The youth system has shown some signs of life recently with the emergence of players such as midfielder Marco Verratti and Destro.

-It could also be argued that the decline of Serie A is a blessing as it has given more chances for Italian players to play regular first-team football.
+It could also be argued that the decline of Serie A is a blessing as it has given more chances for Italian players to play regular first-team soccer.

 Italy emerged unbeaten from a tricky qualifying group which included Bulgaria, Denmark and Czech Republic.